tymyrddin/red-evasion/source/docs/sandbox/escape.md

 ## Code

-To use this code in this context for your machines, change `explorer.exe-pid` and `ATTACK_IP`.
+To use this code in the THM context for your machines, change the placeholder values `explorer.exe-pid` and `ATTACK_IP`.

 ```text
 #include <iostream>